Portfolio Reviews: How to Create an Art Portfolio for College Applications (Step-by-Step Guide)

 Step 1 – Understand the Requirements of Each School

-Before you start creating or organizing your work, make sure you know exactly what your target colleges expect.
+Before you start creating or organizing your work, make sure you know exactly what your target design schools expect.

 Some schools require: